tiloneee/tigo-booking-new/README.md

-# 🏨 Tigo Booking Platform
+# 🏨 Aurevia Booking Platform

 A comprehensive hotel booking platform inspired by Agoda and Booking.com.
 Built with NestJS and Next.js, featuring real-time chat, advanced search with Elasticsearch, wallet-based payments, and a complete admin dashboard for hotel and booking management.